TourmalineCore/TourmalineCore.AspNetCore.JwtAuthentication/README.md

 }
 ```

-3. To enable checking of pemissions, you must add the `RequiredPermission` attribute before the controller or method and pass as a parameter all permissions that are needed , for example:
+3. To enable checking of permissions, you must add the `RequiredPermission` attribute before the controller or method and pass as a parameter all permissions that are needed , for example:
 ```csharp
 [Authorize]
 [RequiredPermission(UserClaimsProvider.FirstExampleClaimName)]